-Academy leaders will continue to use FFT estimates to benchmark their performance against similar schools nationally.

-• There should be a single end-of-year assessment for Reading, SPAG and Maths.
+- Academy leaders will continue to use FFT estimates to benchmark their performance against similar schools nationally. - There should be a single end-of-year assessment for Reading, SPAG and Maths.
 The end-of-year assessment should cover the curriculum content taught over the academic year.
 The trust will make arrangements for the relevant papers to ensure consistency and comparability across the Primary Academies.
 Academies are free to devise assessments (where appropriate for all other subjects), or to draw on assessments from other sources.
-A key purpose of this assessment is to check the 'reasonableness' and https://bennewmark.wordpress.com/2017/09/10/why-target-grades-miss-the-mark/ consistency of in-year teacher assessments (using the four-point scale above).
+A key purpose of this assessment is to check the 'reasonableness' and consistency of in-year teacher assessments (using the four-point scale above).
 Internal moderation of the end-of-year assessments should be undertaken using an appropriate sampling method.
-Reporting of end-of-year assessments should still use the four-point scale above (or the standardised score for Reading, SPAG and Maths)
+Reporting of end-ofyear assessments should still use the four-point scale above (or the standardised score for Reading, SPAG and Maths)